FOREX-Aussie recovers from shaky start as calm returns to FX markets

 "Our new forecast of $1.32 should therefore be seen as the mid-point of a wider range, reaching up to $1.38 on the upside, but also not ruling out moves below $1.30."

-For the other major currencies, Brexit is starting to fade as a driver, with nervousness soothed by the promises of more stimulus and talk of UK corporate tax cuts to offset the shock of leaving the EU.
+For the other major currencies, Brexit is starting to fade as a driver with nervousness soothed by promises of more stimulus and talk of UK corporate tax cuts to offset the shock of leaving the EU.